mattlean/lean-js-app-starter/docs/auto-hot-reloading.md

 Lean JS App Starter uses two different processes that respond to changes made to your codebase and show your app's changes as quickly as possible in the development environment:

-## 1. webpack watch mode
+## 1. webpack

+We utilize [webpack](https://webpack.js.org)'s [watch mode](https://webpack.js.org/configuration/watch) for [Node.js](https://nodejs.org)-based source code and [webpack-dev-server](https://webpack.js.org/configuration/dev-server) for browser-based source code to watch the `src/` directory and create new builds if any changes occur there.

-[webpack watch mode](https://webpack.js.org/configuration/watch) watches the app's source code (i.e. all the code in the `src/` directory) and restarts the build process if any code changes are encountered.
-It is used for some `build:watch` and `dev` `package.json` scripts depending on if the script is related to a Node.js or browser context (e.g., `npm run backend:build:watch`, `npm run frontend:dev`, `npm run main:build:watch`, `npm run renderer:dev`).
+webpack watch mode and webpack-dev-server is used for some `build:watch` and `dev` `package.json` scripts (e.g., `npm run backend:build:watch`, `npm run frontend:dev`, `npm run main:build:watch`, `npm run renderer:dev`).

-Note that webpack watch mode alone only generates a new build and will not restart the app process.
-This means that, for most processes except for those that involve hot reloading, changes may not be reflected in a running app until you shut down the current one and start a completely new process.
+Note that webpack alone only generates a new build and will not restart the app process.
+This means that, for most build processes except for those involving hot reloading, changes may not be reflected in a running app until you shut down the current one and start a completely new process.
 That responsibility is given to nodemon which restarts the app after webpack finishes generating a new build.

 So one (not recommended) way to get auto reloading working (i.e. automatically generating a new build and restarting the app when changes occur) is to run a command similar to the following: